chanzuckerberg/blessclient/README.md

 ### .ssh/config

-In general, you can write an ssh config to transparently use blessclient.
+This is the nice part about blessclient - in general, you can write an ssh config to transparently use blessclient. scp, rsync, etc should all be compatible!

-Such a config could look like:
+Such an ssh config could look like:

 ```
 Match OriginalHost bastion.foo.com exec "blessclient run"